Pros & cons of selling digital products in marketplaces like Etsy & Udemy

 As a frequent online shopper, I love digital marketplaces like Etsy and Amazon.
 The product options are endless, and in just a few clicks, I can order exactly what I’m looking for.

-But while this sleep-shopping habit is bad news for my bank balance, the availability and accessibility of places like Amazon -- a digital marketplace where anyone can become a merchant and start selling products -- are great for entrepreneurs.
+While this online shopping habit is bad news for my bank account, the availability and accessibility of websites like Amazon — digital marketplaces where nearly anyone can list their products — are great for entrepreneurs.

 What is a digital marketplace?

 A digital marketplace is an ecommerce website where multiple sellers can list their products for sale.

 Digital marketplaces make online shopping simple and convenient for consumers.
 No matter what your niche is, you can probably find a marketplace that caters to your interests.

 Physical goods like apparel, beauty products, and electronics

 Digital products like online courses, ebooks, and printables